 They need to know if you have any of these conditions:

-This medicine is for injection into a vein.
-It is given by a health care professional in a hospital or clinic setting.
+This drug is injected into a vein or muscle.
+It is given by a health care provider in a hospital or clinic setting.

-Talk to your pediatrician regarding the use of this medicine in children.
+Talk to your health care provider about the use of this drug in children.
 While this drug may be prescribed for children as young as 16 years for selected conditions, precautions do apply.